-Sea sickness happens when your brain gets mixed messages from your eyes, inner ear, and body.
-The fastest fixes are fresh air, eyes on the horizon, a steady head, and if you’re prone, medicine taken before you cast off.
+Sea sickness happens when your brain gets mixed‑up messages from your eyes, inner ear, and body.
+The fastest fixes are fresh air, eyes on the horizon, a steady head, and – if you’re prone – medicine taken before you cast off.

 Why boats make bellies turn

-When the deck rocks, the balance organs in your inner ears scream “we’re moving,” but your eyes, especially if you’re below deck – say, “we’re still.”
+When the deck rocks, the balance organs in your inner ear scream “We’re moving,” but your eyes – especially if you’re below deck – say “We’re still.”
 That sensory mismatch triggers a part of the brainstem that controls nausea and vomiting.

 Know your personal risk

-• Age & sex: Children 2‑12 and women feel it more often.
+• Age & sex: Children 2‑12 and women (especially during pregnancy or menstruation) feel it more often.

 • Migraine or vestibular disorders: These conditions lower the sickness threshold.

-• Sleep deprivation, strong odors, alcohol, and reading screens can cause symptoms to develop faster.
+• Sleep deprivation, strong odors, alcohol, and reading screens all make symptoms appear faster.

-Understanding your triggers allows you to plan the right counter‑measures.
+Understanding your triggers lets you plan the right counter‑measures.

 How to stop sea sickness once it starts